 Update, December 2009 – My brother Tom has contributed a nice Insalata Frutta di Mare recipe to add to the menu for this year.

-Update, December 2011 – No new additions to the menu this year, but I did revisit and update my Snapper Livornese Recipe and added a picture of the snapper to the photo gallery.
+Update, December 2011 – No new additions to the menu this year, but I did revisit and update my Snapper Livornese Recipe.

 Christmas Eve Menu